 In partnership with Living Hope, Popular Education Programme, Community Healing Network, Butterfly Art Project, the City of Cape Town and the Seawinds Clinic

-The Participate, Engage, Prevent-TB II project has brought together local focus groups from the communities of Capricorn and Seawinds to promote and enhance public health knowledge within these 2 areas of high TB and HIV prevalence.
-Through a participatory workshop process facilitated by the SLF team, the focus groups have developed an array of visual, awareness-raising outputs for sharing within their own communities, and ultimately with a far wider audience.
+The Participate, Engage, Prevent-TB II project brought together local focus groups from the communities of Capricorn and Seawinds to promote and enhance public health knowledge within these 2 areas of high TB and HIV prevalence.
+Through a participatory workshop process facilitated by the SLF team, the focus groups developed an array of visual, awareness-raising outputs for sharing within their own communities, and ultimately with a far wider audience.

-Community care workers and other active members of the Capricorn community created a series of digital short stories that show the distress that TB and HIV have brought into their own families and what effect this has had on them as care workers, wives, mothers and sisters.
-This inspiring collective of women have also participated in a theatre for development process; in partnership with the Popular Education Programme they have produced – and act in – a series of short vignettes depicting day-today scenes of community life on the themes of stigma, prevention, treatment and support, in relation to TB, MDR-TB and HIV.
+Community care workers and other active members of the Capricorn community created a series of digital short stories that show the distress that TB and HIV brought into their own families and what effect this had on them as care workers, wives, mothers and sisters.
+This inspiring collective of women also participated in a theatre for development process; in partnership with the Popular Education Programme they produced – and acted in – a series of short vignettes depicting day-today scenes of community life on the themes of stigma, prevention, treatment and support, in relation to TB, MDR-TB and HIV.